Tuesday, 29 September 2020

 Content Copyright © De Processu Martyriali 2020.
 All rights reserved

-Monday 7 September 2020
+Monday, 7 September 2020

 " I desired my cause to be tried in my own country": Blessed Ralph Corby, S.J.

 September 7 is the feast of Blessed Ralph Corby, an English Jesuit martyr with a link to Ireland.
 The Corby family originally hailed from County Durham.
 There Ralph's grandfather had conformed to the State Church but his father Gerard was convinced by reading Catholic books to turn back to Catholicism.
 Persecution in England drove Gerard to Ireland where he took service with the Kildare family.
 Ralph was born at Maynooth in 1598, a circumstance which was to assume a significance later in his life.
-The family ended up in exile on the Continent and almost unbelievably all of them entered the religious life.
+The family ended up in exile on the Continent where all of them entered the religious life.
 Ralph's parents separated when they were in their sixties, Gerard to enter the Jesuits as a lay-brother and his mother Isabella to join the Benedictines in Ghent, following their children into the religious life.
 Longevity was in the family genes for sources say that Gerard converted his father back to Catholicism at the age of one hundred and that despite her reputation for strictly observing fasts and other austerities, Isabella Corby (Sister Benedicta) also reached the same milestone.
-Alas, Ralph himself was never to see extreme old age, dying at Tyburn in his mid-forties on September 7 (17th on the old calendar) after being found guilty of returning to England 'having been made a priest and Jesuit beyond the seas'.
+Alas, Ralph himself was never to see extreme old age, dying at Tyburn in his mid-forties on September 7 (17th on the old calendar) 1644, after being found guilty of returning to England 'having been made a priest and Jesuit beyond the seas'.
 What is interesting, however, is that it appears that the possibility of a stay of execution was offered by the fact that Father Corby was Irish by birth.
 Some sources suggest that his supporters actively attempted to procure legal documentation to this effect but it arrived too late.
 Other martyrologists insist that Corby did not want to pursue this possible escape route as he willingly embraced the prospect of martyrdom, as a good martyr should.
 Jesuit historian Father Henry Foley tells us:

 It was the opinion of some that, with regard to Father Corby, if authentic certificates could be procured of his birth in Ireland, and could be brought forward in time, sentence would be stayed.
 He heard, then, with great regret, that such letters were being procured, and as far as he might, consistently with obedience, he abstained from promoting that object.
 Certainly Divine Providence seems to have favoured his ardent aspirations against the attempts made by his friends to save his life; whose success in obtaining this public testimony, God was pleased to render so tardy, that a notary at Ghent made out the certificate of his early birth-place on the same day, and almost at the same hour, that he, being hanged at London, began to be born in heaven. ...